Blacklight: Scalable Defense for Neural Networks against Query-Based Black-Box Attacks: Blacklight

+\para{Probabilistic Fingerprints.} Blacklight overcomes these challenges by applying probabilistic fingerprinting to detect highly similar images.
+Our goal is to design a hash function that is compact yet highly sensitive to very small changes in the image.
+This dictates that we should use a highly lossy function.
+Probabilistic fingerprinting achieves these properties and utilizes secure one-way hashes that cannot be easily reversed to evade detection \htedit{and probabilistic downsampling for efficiency}.
+To fingerprint an image $x$, Blacklight first transforms $x$ into a set of continuous and overlapping segments of a fixed length $\mathbf{w}$, then applies a one-way hash to each segment to produce a large set of $\mathbf{N}$ hash values.
+From these $\mathbf{N}$ hash values, Blacklight chooses a small set probabilistically (e.g., the top 50) as $x$'s probabilistic fingerprint.

-We take all continuous segments of some fixed length $w$ from the image, and apply a one-way hash to each segment to produce a large set of hash values.
-From these, we choose a small set ({\em e.g.\/} 50) of hash values, which together form the image's probabilistic fingerprint.
-Figure~\ref{fig:concept} illustrates an example.
-For each incoming query $x$, Blacklight extracts its probabilistic fingerprint and stores it in the database.
-Blacklight then runs an efficient hash match algorithm to detect overlaps between $x$'s fingerprint and previously stored fingerprints.
-Upon detecting sufficient overlap between $x$ and an existing fingerprint $y$, Blacklight flags $x$ and $y$ as a pair of attack images.
-That is, using fingerprinting matching, Blacklight successfully identifies the two attack images ``buried'' in many benign images.
+Figure~\ref{fig:concept} illustrates Blacklight's attack detection process.
+For an incoming query $x$, Blacklight extracts its probabilistic fingerprint and stores it in the database.
+Blacklight runs an efficient hash match algorithm to detect overlaps between $x$'s fingerprint and those in the database.
+Upon detecting sufficient overlap between $x$ and an existing fingerprint $y$, it flags ($x$, $y$) as a pair of attack queries.

-This fingerprint scheme has the property that any two highly similar query images will have near-perfect matches in their fingerprints.
-In other words, small changes to an image are highly unlikely to impact the image's fingerprint.
-The secure one-way hash and downsampling of the hash values means that unless they can reverse the hashing algorithm, a clever adversary cannot significantly alter the fingerprint of an image without significantly altering the image itself.
+\para{Key Benefits.} Our fingerprint scheme has the property that any two highly similar queries will produce a near-perfect match in their fingerprints.
+In other words, small changes to an image are highly unlikely to impact its fingerprint.
+The use of secure one-way hash and \htedit{probabilistic downsampling} means that unless they can reverse the hashing algorithm, an adversary cannot alter an image's fingerprint without significantly altering its content \htedit{(further confirmed in \S\ref{sec:reduce_sim}).}

-In addition to dramatically reducing the storage overhead of past queries, Blacklight's probabilistic fingerprints also significantly reduce the computation complexity of searching for similar queries.
-The search for similar queries reduces down to a hash collision counting problem, which takes near-constant time for the common case (see \S\ref{sec:design}).
+Our fingerprints also greatly reduce the storage overhead of past queries, and the computation costs of comparing queries in similarity.
+Specifically, the search for highly similar queries reduces down to a hash set comparison problem, which takes near-constant time in general (see \S\ref{sec:design}).